Osestic/WidowX_Arm_HIWONDER_Bionic_Hand_Embedded_System/README.md

 ## Recommendations
-- Ensure you have a strong internet connection to improve the AI API connectivity
-- Utilise a faster and more powerful server for quicker AI API response time (You may need to pay for this)
-- Adapt the same layout and UI/UX to both the iOS and Android Application
+- In the ```main.c``` , spend less time in the interrupts
+- Include your own gestures and actions
-- Allow other persons to use the apps and give feedback
+- Allow other persons to view the project
-- Act on the feedback accordingly
+- Act on their feedback accordingly